CNES/S1Tiling/docs/use.rst

     - Error detected in the configuration file.
 See the log produced.
   * - 73
-    - While ``ALL`` Sentinel-2 tiles for which there exist an overlapping Sentinel-1 product have been requested, no Sentinel-1 product has been found in the requested time range.
+    - While ``ALL`` Sentinel-2 tiles for which there exist an overlapping Sentinel-1 product have been :ref:`requested <DataSource.roi_by_tiles>`, no Sentinel-1 product has been found in the :ref:`requested time range
+      <DataSource.first_date>`.
 See the log produced.
   * - 74
-    - No Sentinel-1 product found that intersect the requested Sentinel-2 tiles within the requested time range.
+    - No Sentinel-1 product has been found that intersects the :ref:`requested Sentinel-2 tiles <DataSource.roi_by_tiles>` within the :ref:`requested
+      time range <DataSource.first_date>`.

+      If :ref:`downloading <DataSource.download>` has been disabled, S1
+      products are searched in the :ref:`local input directory
+      <paths.s1_images>`.
 See the log produced.
   * - 75
-    - Cannot found all the SRTM products that cover the requested Sentinel-2 tiles.
-See the log produced.
+    - Cannot find all the :ref:`SRTM products <paths.srtm>` that cover the :ref:`requested Sentinel-2 tiles <DataSource.roi_by_tiles>`.
+See the log
+      produced.
   * - 76
-    - Geoid file is missing or the specified path is incorrect.
+    - :ref:`Geoid file <paths.geoid_file>` is missing or the specified path is incorrect.
 See the log produced.

   * - any other
     - Unknown error.
 It could be related to `Bash